Harunobu Yonenaga

-Harunobu Yonenaga (米長 晴信, Yonenaga Harunobu) is a Japanese politician of the Democratic Party of Japan, a member of the House of Councillors in the Diet (national legislature).
-A graduate of Sophia University, he was elected to the House of Councillors for the first time in 2007 after working at Fuji Television for 17 years.
+Harunobu Yonenaga (米長 晴信, Yonenaga Harunobu) (21 October 1965 – 16 June 2026) was a Japanese politician of the Democratic Party of Japan, a member of the House of Councillors in the Diet (national legislature).
+A graduate of Sophia University, he was elected to the House of Councillors for the first time in 2007, after working at Fuji Television for 17 years.
+He died on 16 June 2026, at the age of 60.